tu134/drawing/README.md

 ### Build and run ###

+I was using Java 12.
+If you using other version, several changes may be required.
 You can use IDEA or Maven to run main app and unit-tests.
-You should Java 12.
 *  IDEA.
 The main app and unit-tests can be built and ran in the usual way in IDEA
 *  Maven run main app: `mvn exec:java`, unit-tests: `mvn test`, create JAR: `mvn package`
 *  Run pre-built jar from command line `java -jar console-drawing-1.0.jar`